kyromoto/simple-ci-server/README.md

 ### Project

-Use a seperate file for each project in your config folder.
-The filename reflects the projectname (case sensitive).
+Use a seperate yaml-file (.yml or .yaml) for each project in your config folder.
+All files including subfolders will be loaded for each request.

 ```
 ---
 # sample.yaml
+projects:
+    myproject:
         jobs:
             build:
+                - name: First Step
-      - echo 'Hello World!'
+                  exec: echo 'Hello World!'
-      - echo 'Build project'
+                - name: Second Step
+                  exec: Build project'
 ```

 ## Usage